 The line up haircut is easily identifiable by the sharp, razored edges of the hair.
-Either clippers with an extremely short guard size or a straight razor produces the ultra defined look.
-The result is a tidy, almost geometric look that focusses on the lines.
-This is especially noticeable at the temples, where the hair extends out from the hairline, forming a 90 degree angle.
+Either clippers with an extremely short guard size or a straight razor produce the ultra-defined look.
+The result is a tidy, almost geometric look that focuses on the lines.
+This is especially noticeable at the temples, where the hair extends out from the hairline, forming a 90-degree angle.

 The line up haircut is a great choice if you’re looking for a slightly edgy style that accentuates the natural angles of your face.
-The line up works best with a square or diamond face shapes.
+It works best with square or diamond face shapes.

 What do I need for the line up haircut?